SD card: Increasing storage density

 The storage capacity of SD cards increased steadily throughout the 2010s, driven by advances in NAND flash manufacturing and interface speeds.
 In January 2009, the SDA introduced the Secure Digital eXtended Capacity (SDXC) format, supporting up to 2 TB of storage and transfer speeds up to 300 MB/s.
 SDXC cards are formatted with the exFAT file system by default.

-The first SDXC cards appeared in 2010, with early models offering capacities of 32 to 64 GB and read/write speeds of several hundred megabits per second.
+The first SDXC cards appeared in 2010, with early models offering capacities of 32±to GB and read/write speeds of several hundred megabits per second.
 Consumer adoption accelerated as digital cameras, smartphones, and card readers gained SDXC compatibility.

-By 2011, manufacturers offered SDXC cards in 64 and 128 GB capacities, with some models supporting UHS Speed Class 10 and faster.
-In the following years, capacity milestones were reached at regular intervals: 256 GB in 2013, 512 GB in 2014, and 1 TB in 2019.
+By 2011, manufacturers offered SDXC cards in 64±and GB capacities, with some models supporting UHS Speed Class 10 and faster.
+In the following years, capacity milestones were reached: 256 GB in 2013, 512 GB in 2014, 1 TB in 2019, and 2 TB in 2022.

 The Secure Digital Ultra Capacity (SDUC) specification, announced in 2018, expanded maximum capacity to 128 TB and increased theoretical transfer speeds to 985 MB/s.
-In 2022, Kioxia previewed the first 2 TB microSDXC card, and in 2024, Western Digital announced the first 4 TB SDUC card, scheduled for commercial release in 2025.
+In 2024, Western Digital announced the first 4 TB SDUC card, scheduled for commercial release in 2025.